Heights on square of modular curves: Abstract

 \section{Abstract}

-We develop a strategy for bounding from above the height of rational points of modular curves with values in number fields, by functions which are polynomial in the level.
-Our main technical tools come from effective arakelovian descriptions of modular curves and jacobians.
+We develop a strategy for bounding from above the height of rational points of modular curves with values in number fields, by functions which are polynomial in the curve's level.
+Our main technical tools come from effective Arakelov descriptions of modular curves and jacobians.
 We then fulfill this program in the following particular case:

-If~$p$ is a not-too-small prime number, let~$X_0 (p^2 )$ be the classical modular curve of level $p^2$ over $\Q$.
+If~$p$ is a not-too-small prime number, let~$X_0 (p )$ be the classical modular curve of level $p$ over $\Q$.
 Assume Brumer's conjecture on the dimension of winding quotients of $J_0 (p)$.
-We prove that there is a function $b(p)=O(p^{13} )$ (depending only on $p$) such that, for any quadratic number field $K$, the $j$-height of points in $X_0 (p^2 ) (K)$ is less or equal to~$b(p)$.
+We prove that there is a function $b(p)=O(p^{5} \log p )$ (depending only on $p$) such that, for any quadratic number field $K$, the $j$-height of points in $X_0 (p ) (K)$ which are not lifts of elements of $X_0^+ (p) (\Q )$, is less or equal to~$b(p)$.

-AMS 2000 Mathematics Subject Classification 11G18 (primary), 11G05, 11G16 (secondary).
+AMS 2000 Mathematics Subject Classification 11G18 (primary), 14G40, 14G05 (secondary).